App version: 0.1.0

 The Takeaway

-EIDL and COVID-19 EIDL loans can help your small business when it’s affected by a disaster.
+An EIDL loan can help your small business when it’s hurt by a disaster.
 But it’s wise to be aware of the eligibility requirements and the funding limits for these loans.
 It may take several types of financing to help your company move forward after a disaster.
-Lantern by SoFi can help you find the right small business loan for your business.
-Compare private lender offers from our network of lending partners by filling out just one application form.
+If you’re considering taking out a small business loan, consider Lantern by SoFi.
+With just a single application, you can receive a small business loan offer from one of our top lenders.

 Frequently Asked Questions